Morse-Bott cohomology from homological perturbation theory: The Minimal Morse-Bott Cochain Complexes

-\begin{remark} From the proof of Proposition \ref{dsquare}, we see that we can suppress the index $n$ and $\displaystyle \lim_{n\to\infty}$ by Lemma \ref{conv1} and Lemma \ref{conv2}.
-We can write $f_i$ as the limit of $f_i^n$ in the space of currents, such that
+\begin{remark} From the proof of Proposition \ref{dsquare}, we see that there is no harm in suppressing the index $n$ and $\displaystyle \lim_{n\to\infty}$ by Lemma \ref{conv1} and \ref{conv2}.
+If we write $f_i$ as the limit of $f_i^n$ in the space of currents, such that